Gaberoids/genealogynow/README.md

     - Icons and background image

 - ### Features Left to Implement
+    - To improve navigation bar style
     - Ability to search in the web filtered by location.
     - Improve the way images are displayed when they are zoomed in (index.html).
     - Ability for users to visit consultant's social media and share the site.
     - Consultant reviews ( 3 reviews).
-    - More slick navigation bar

 ## Technologies Used